Quicklist: Different Types of Cottonwood Trees

-Besides sustaining equilibrium in the ecological systems, these grandiose greens are also grown for shelter, shade, wood, fuel and several other purposes in addition to also serving as truly attractive ornamental plants.
+Besides sustaining equilibrium in ecological systems, these grandiose greens are also grown for shelter, shade, wood, fuel and several other purposes in addition to also serving as truly attractive ornamental plants.

-- What are Cottonwoods?
+What are Cottonwoods?

 Cottonwoods are a species of flowering plants in the Salicaceae or the willow family.
 This refers to trees that belong to the genus Populus, section Aigeiros.

 Cottonwood’s Place in History

-Types of Cottonwood Trees
+Different Types of Cottonwoods

-Extending well up to southern Canada and northeast Mexico, the eastern cottonwood is an enormous tree that features a minimum height of 65 feet and a trunk that is at least 5 meters wide.
+Extending well up into southeastern Canada and northeast Mexico, the eastern cottonwood is an enormous tree that can feature a height of 65 feet and a trunk that is 16 feet wide.

 These are reddish-purple in color and eventually burst open to release several small seeds that contain cottony strands to help them disperse through the wind.

-Quick fact: A single eastern cottonwood tree can release over 40 million seeds in a season and if conditions are ideal, has the potential to live almost 300 years!
+Quick fact: A single eastern cottonwood tree can release over 40 million seeds in a season and if conditions are ideal, has the potential to live almost 300 years.

 You can identify an eastern cottonwood from the loud rustling sound that the leaves make even from a very gentle breeze.